alelom/python-package-folder/README.md

   - Correct package path for hatchling
   - Dependency group from parent (if `--dependency-group` is specified)
 - **Package initialization**: Automatically creates `__init__.py` if the subfolder doesn't have one (required for hatchling)
+- **README handling**:
+  - If a README file exists in the subfolder, it will be used instead of the parent README
+  - If no README exists in the subfolder, a minimal README with just the folder name will be created
 - **Auto-restore**: Original `pyproject.toml` is restored after build, and temporary `__init__.py` files are removed

 ### Python API for Version Management